From the Garden: Awakening Your Senses at Landis

 Sensory gardens have been around since the 7th Century’s “paradise gardens” in Persia, which were based on scent and sound.
 But recently, the therapeutic value of these gardens has gained public attention, especially among persons with disabilities.
 A sensory garden is crafted to stimulate and engage the five senses: touch, sight, smell, sound, and taste.

-At Landis, we plan to develop a sensory garden along the paved trail heading toward the Shanti Vun Meditation Garden.
-The grant funding for the pavement and funding for the plantings have already been secured.
+At Landis, we plan to develop a sensory garden along the paved trail heading toward our Shanti Vun Meditation Garden.
+We were fortunate to receive a grant for paving the path, and annual appeal donations will allow us to complete the plantings.
 The next step is to identify plant species best suited to our hardiness zone.
 In selecting these plants, it is crucial to choose varieties that offer both meaningful sensory engagement and resilience to harsh winter conditions.
 Here is a list of both perennials and annuals to stimulate each of the senses:

 • Touch: Lamb's Ear (Stachys byzantina) has soft, velvety silver leaves.
 Coreopsis verticillata offers a fine, airy, needle-like texture.
 ‘Silver Mound’ artemisia forms a soft, feathery dome, inviting gentle contact.